-I was standing in my studio apartment in San Francisco in 1984, a letter in my hand.
+I was standing in my studio apartment in San Francisco, a letter in my hand.
 It was from a man in Minnesota I’d known for five years.
-But it was only after exchanging numerous letters and sharing the occasional expensive long-distance phone call that I finally realized how much I loved this college friend.
+But it was only after exchanging numerous letters and sharing the occasional expensive long-distance call in that pre-cell phone world that I finally realized how much I loved this college friend.

 Jeff’s letters were endearing, entertaining, sweet — and handwritten.
 “Dear S.F.
 Flash,” he would write, after deciding to give me a nickname.
 I wasn’t sure what to think about the “San Francisco Flash” moniker.
 I just knew he thought I was special.

 Most of all, Jeff’s letters demonstrated how much he loved me.
-I still have many of those letters, along with a lengthy Christmas letter he instructed me to read as I opened his presents.
+Thirty-eight years later, I still have many of those letters, along with a lengthy Christmas letter he instructed me to read as I opened his presents.
 In it he described each present as a symbol of his devotion.

 In this day of digital messaging via text or social media, why not surprise your spouse with an old-school pen and paper note?
 Here’s why you should make the effort, along with tips for how to write a love letter your spouse will cherish forever.

 Why you should go old-school

 Texting is easy and immediate — but it’s not a letter.

 Handwritten letters are tangible and permanent; they require time and reflection.
 They’re also incredibly personal.
 You see the person’s personality on the page in cursive loops or tiny block letters; you smell the perfume or cologne dabbed onto it.